-The major investors in this private venture were Bagley Wright (1924-2011), Ned Skinner, Norton Clapp, John Graham, the architect, and Howard S. Wright Construction, the main contractor.
-They had just one year and four days to construct the Space Needle, to be completed for the opening of the Seattle Century 21 World's Fair.
+The major investors in the private venture to build the Space Needle were Bagley Wright (1924-2011), Ned Skinner, Norton Clapp, John Graham, the architect, and Howard S. Wright Construction, the main contractor.
+They had just one year and four days to construct the Space Needle before the April 21, 1962, opening of the World's Fair.

 Earthquake Resistant, Gale Tolerant

-The Space Needle is located in Seattle Center at 203 6th Avenue N. The site was the former location of the City of Seattle fire station.
-It is made of three I-beams weighing 45 tons each.
-It has 24 lightning rods on top, a revolving restaurant 500 feet above ground, and a skyline (100-foot) level restaurant added later.
-It has a glass elevator.
+The Space Needle was built at 400 Broad Street on the former site of a City of Seattle fire station.
+It was constructed of three I-beams weighing 45 tons each.
+There were 24 lightning rods on top with a revolving restaurant 500 feet above ground.
+A skyline (100-foot) level restaurant added later.
+A glass elevator carried visitors to the top.

 The Space Needle was designated a historic landmark on April 19, 1999.